Mt Rainier Tweed Sweater Free crochet pattern featured image

 CUFFS:

-• The cuffs are constructed in the exact same way as the hem – crocheting it directly onto the last round of the sleeve
+• The cuffs are constructed in the exact same way as the hem – crocheting it directly onto the last round of the sleeve.

 Row 1: sc in 2nd ch from hk and next 8 st, sl st in next 2 st on last rnd of sleeve, ch 1, turn [9]

-Row 2: BLO sc in next 9 st, ch 1, turn [9]
+Row 2: skipping the ch and both sl st’s, BLO sc in next 8 st, sc through both loops of final st, ch 1, turn [9]

 Row 4+: repeat rows 2 & 3 all the way around cuff